 Both summer and winter runs host hatchery and native steelhead with fall providing a run of chum, Coho and on odd years Pink salmon as well.

 We highly recommend the use of spey rods on this and the Sauk and Skagit Rivers.
-We have a full line of them for you to use from Winston, Scott and Sage and our guides are accomplished spey casters and instructors more than happy to teach you this unique style of fly fishing.
+We have a full line of them for you to use from Winston, Scott, Echo, Gary Anderson and Hardy and our guides are all accomplished spey casters and instructors more than happy to teach you this unique style of fly fishing.